-- Show interest in, and a concern for, members of the school community. - Celebrate special occasions together. - Show concern for the daily happenings in school life, the local community and the wider world. - Share appreciation of worthwhile projects undertaken by groups within the school. - Explore and review the variety of values, attitudes, standards, manifested in religions and society. - Reflect upon dimensions of human life the wonderful, beautiful, joyful, heroic, humorous, tragic, sorrowful, solemn. - Reflect on the way in which humankind has expressed the deepest spiritual feelings, through the creative and expressive arts, scientific discovery, religious practice, service to God and other people.
+- Show interest in, and a concern for, members of the school community. - Celebrate special occasions together. - Show concern for the daily happenings in school life, the local community and the wider world. - Share appreciation of worthwhile projects undertaken by groups within the school. - Explore and review the variety of values, attitudes, standards, manifested in religions and society. - Share the dimensions of the British Values: democracy, the rule of law, individual liberty and mutual respect and tolerance of those of those with different faiths and beliefs. - Reflect upon dimensions of human life the wonderful, beautiful, joyful, heroic, humorous, tragic, sorrowful, solemn. - Reflect on the way in which humankind has expressed the deepest spiritual feelings, through the creative and expressive arts, scientific discovery, religious practice, service to God and other people.